mateuszkuczykkuczynski/UserServiceApp-internship-/README.md

 Welcome to readme.md of my final internship project in Capgemini Engineering.
-I have develop a API app in FastAPI with all super cool features mentioned below --->
+I have develop a API app in FastAPI with all super cool features (part of them is described below and more details about app and it funcionality will be added pretty soon!

 # Task 1
 Added three local hooks (pre-commit, pre-commit-msg and commit-msg) and one server side hook (pre-reveive hook).